 respond to prompts, and earn a passing score (80%) on the quiz that follows the

 presentation (multiple attempts allowed).

-Mr. Cook is a master electrician in Wisconsin and Arizona.
-He has been in the electrical industry since 1978 and he owned and operated his own electrical commercial, residential and light industrial service company in Arizona from 1994 until the summer of 2015.
-Mr. Cook was an instructor for the Independent Electrical Contractors of Arizona (I.E.C), a four-year apprenticeship program facilitated at Gateway Community College in Phoenix.
-He hired and mentored an apprentice to win “Apprentice of the Year” at the national competition “Wireoff” held at Fort Worth, Texas, in 2012.
-Mr. Cook was also an instructor for the Electric League of Arizona educational program, teaching classes on grounding, bonding and the National Electrical Code.
+Mr. Cook is a master electrician in Wisconsin and held an Arizona electrical contractor’s license for over 20 years.
+(K-11) He holds an Administrator’s and a Journeyman’s license in Washington State.
+Mr. Cook has been in the electrical industry since 1978, and he owned and operated his own electrical contracting business in Arizona.
+He was an instructor for the Independent Electrical Contractors of Arizona (I.E.C.), a four-year apprenticeship program facilitated at Gateway Community College in Phoenix.
+Mr. Cook continues to train for the Electric League of Arizona educational program, teaching classes on NFPA 70E, arc flash, grounding and bonding and other topics of the National Electrical Code.
 He has presented the NEC for HalfMoon Education and the Arizona Department of Transportation as well.
-Mr. Cook is an associate member of the International Association of Electrical Inspectors and was presented with the “Instructor of the Year” award from I.E.C. in the spring of 2015.
-He authors “Code Corner” a monthly article appearing in The Electric Times, an electric and lighting industry newsletter circulated throughout the southwest at local vendors and suppliers and to online subscribers.
-Mr. Cook is a National Fire Protection Association member, an International Association of Electrical Inspectors member and a certified and a commercial electrical inspector for the State of Wisconsin.
-He is a CEU provider for Iowa, Wisconsin and Minnesota.
+He authors “Code Corner” a monthly article appearing in The Electric Times (AZ) and The Daily Reporter (WI).
+Mr. Cook has contributed articles to the IAEI magazine.
+He is a National Fire Protection Association member, an International Association of Electrical Inspectors member, and a certified commercial electrical inspector for the State of Wisconsin.
+He was recently appointed to Code Making Panel 2 for the 2023 National Electric Code, NFPA 70.
+Mr. Cook is approved as a CEU provider for more than 12 states.

 AIA Provider Statement: